muratk3n/thirdwave/en/README.md

 ---

+Obviously long-term colonization cant be on Moon or Mars, they have the wrong gravity.
+Your bones will fall off.

+---

 If an area as large as Texas was covered with panels today, it would [provide](2019/05/bezos-space-infrastructure.md#energy) ample energy, twice of what is required actually, for the entire world.
 Colonization